 It’s important to note that the Federal law does not require an employee to quit their job in order to receive benefits due to the impact of COVID-19.
 For more information, click here.
 For more on how to file for benefits, click here.
 Affected individuals can also talk with their employer about options to use leave-time and any other options available to continue their income.

 Internal Revenue Service (IRS): The Treasury Department and the Internal Revenue Service are providing special payment relief to individuals and businesses, in response to the COVID-19 outbreak.
-The tax filing deadline and the payment deadline have been extended for ninety days to July 15, 2020.
 See the Coronavirus Tax Relief webpage for more details.
 Individual states may also provide relief.
 Check with your state for details.

 Creditors: From mortgages and car loans to student loan providers, lenders have responded to this crisis by offering programs to their customers.
 Many financial institutions are reaching out to customers to communicate their willingness to work out alternate plans like skipping payments or waiving certain fees.
 If an earner in your family or household is not able to work, and not able to pay bills, call your creditors to ask for help.
 For additional tips, click here.